NREL/SOEP-QSS-Test/Status.md

 #### OCT Update OCT-r23206_JM-r14295

 Summary of some changes observed:
-* The ACControl model (with all the when blocks) now builds and runs correctly with PyFMI but has issues for QSS (described below).
+* The [ACControl10](https://github.com/NREL/SOEP-QSS-Test/tree/main/mdl/ACControl10) model (with all the when blocks) now builds and runs correctly with PyFMI but has issues for QSS (described below).
 * Some FMU builds give warnings like this (may be a code gen issue or a problem in the Buildings Library file):
   ```
   sources/Buildings_Examples_ChillerPlant_DataCenterContinuousTimeControl_funcs.c:826:14: warning: assignment discards 'const' qualifier from pointer target type [-Wdiscarded-qualifiers]